“Do you accept [insert CMO here]?”

 This is often the first thing that is asked by an exhausted parent when seeking therapy services for their child.
 Why are they exhausted?
 Because they’ve been relentlessly searching for a therapist who will accept the type of Medicaid insurance their child is covered by.

 It’s not an easy task to find a CMO which is widely accepted by rehab centers and private practices.
 For example, a well-known community staple in the Atlanta Metro area is Children’s Healthcare of Atlanta (CHOA) and they are known to refer children with chronic communication disorders, who are covered by CMO insurance, to providers in the community.
-Parents are often surprised to find CHOA will willingly evaluate their child but they will not provide ongoing speech therapy to a child who has Amerigroup, Peach State, or Wellcare.
+Parents are often surprised to find CHOA will willingly evaluate their child but they will not provide ongoing speech therapy to a child who has Amerigroup, Peach State, Wellcare, or CareSource.
 They will refer these children to providers in the community.

 What is a CMO, you ask?

 CMO stands for Care Management Organization.
 In Georgia, these organizations are Peach State, Amerigroup, Caresource and Wellcare (if you select this CMO insurance, you virtually will not find a therapy provider who takes Wellcare).
 Several years ago, the Georgia Department of Health contracted each of these companies to manage the care of children who qualify for Medicaid based on household income.
 In doing this, the department of health took a huge weight of off their own shoulders for the sake of being cost-effective, as the CMOs are now “gatekeepers,” and placed an even larger weight on the shoulders of private providers.